 Kacy goes on to break down two reasons why using this phrase doesn’t always work, and what you can do to elicit speech instead.
 She asks, “In what situations do you find yourself saying, “Use your words” the most?
 I typically hear it being used in three types of situations: 1) In times of tantrum; 2) In times of request; and 3) In times of frustration.”
-However, she gives insight that “We tend to tell our kids to use their words when they’re flustered, and for some of our kids who already have speech difficulties, this can be a really unfair “ask.””
+However, she says that “We tend to tell our kids to use their words when they’re flustered, and for some of our kids who already have speech difficulties, this can be a really unfair “ask.”

 Our children haven’t fully developed emotional intelligence yet, so Kacy says: “1.
 We must model the words we want to hear used.
 Keep it relatively simple and say something like, “Oh, you’re feeling sad.””

-Speech Blubs App
+The Speech Blubs 2 App

 She says it is important for two reasons: “1.
-They’re learning the words, they’re using the words, they’re practicing the words that you are modelling; and 2.
+They’re learning the words, they’re using the words, they’re practicing the words that you are modeling; and 2.
 Self-advocacy skills . . .
 As they grow up, you are not going to always be there.
 So you definitely want to make sure your child is armed with the communication skills that they need in order to express their basic wants and needs.”

 Stay tuned for part three of this video series with Kacy, when she gives even more insightful strategies for helping children communicate.
 Thank you, Kacy!